-Kuula supports not only 360x180 photos, but also partial panoramas - i.e. images that do not extend all around the spherical view.
-Partial panoramas can be captured with some spherical cameras or with mobile phones.
-They are also very common in drone photography where the top of the photo (the sky) is often missing.
+Kuula supports not only 360x180 photos, but also partial panoramas.
+Partial panoramas are images that do not extend all the way to the top and bottom of the spherical view.
+Partial panoramas can be captured with some cameras, with mobile phones, but they occur most often in drone photography where the top of the photo (the sky) is missing.

-For example, partial drone panoramas are typically aligned to the bottom - i.e. they cover the bottom hemisphere but not the top one.
+Partial drone panoramas are typically aligned to the bottom - i.e. they cover the bottom hemisphere but not the top part (sky).

 Other partials, for example made with mobile phones or with DSLR cameras, will typically cover the middle section of the sphere, leaving the nadir and zenith empty.

-Without XMP data - we have no way of guessing which scenario it is.
+Kuula might not corretly guess which parts are missing.
 If your image has a bent horizon line, like on the image below, this might be caused by wrong alignment of the partial panorama.